codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-7.md

 In this tutorial we'll be discussing how to configure the navbar by using the options exposed by the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html).
 A navbar is used to provide users with a quick and easy way to navigate to the main pages of a site.
 Most sites display the navbar on most or all of the pages, so it's generally designed to be a global component which allows it to be easily shown on all pages.

 The navbar for a site made with [VuePress](https://vuepress.vuejs.org/) can consist of a <span class="post-term-one">logo</span>, a <span class="post-term-one">site title</span>, a <span class="post-term-one">search box</span>, <span class="post-term-one">internal links</span>, <span class="post-term-one">languages the site can be translated to</span>, and <span class="post-term-one">external links</span>.
-Depending on how you want to configure your navbar your site can have all of or some of these options.
+Depending on how you want to configure your navbar your site can have all or some of these options.
 We'll be discussing how to configure the <span class="post-term-one">logo</span>, <span class="post-term-one">site title</span>, <span class="post-term-one">internal links</span>, and <span class="post-term-one">external links</span>.
 We'll also discuss how to disable the navbar globally as well as locally for specific pages.

 Take a look at the navbar on this page to see what we'll be designing for the [Code Monkeys Blog](/).
-To see another example you can check out the [VuePress](https://vuepress.vuejs.org/) navbar as well.
+To see another example you can check out the [VuePress](https://vuepress.vuejs.org/) site navbar as well.

 ::: tip Using a Custom Theme
 Since the options being used for the navbar are provided by the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html), they may be different if you're [using a custom theme](https://vuepress.vuejs.org/theme/using-a-theme.html).